mattbachmann/react-state-managing/notes.md

 );
 ```

+Refs are useful for:
+* element reference
+* to preserve unrendered state between renders like previous value

 ### Custom hook for api calls and loadingState

 In general custom hooks start with `use` and are defined in their own file like here `useGetRequest.js`.